animal-tree/Writing-stuff/Stuff15-Ongoing.md

 The origin for causality in math is our universe.
 Hence to derive it by proving our universe, is a self-reference.
 Perhaps at the higher level that is exactly what the universe is doing.
 We shall see.
 What is higher level?
 It's the $\alpha$ and $\Omega$.

+Notice that the definitions of physics and axiomatic math are analogous.
+Perhaps, by proof, we can show the process of physics unfolding at some level.

 ---

 **Limits of evidence**